 Since 2020, we have conducted public engagement meetings and surveys, analyzed data, and interviewed stakeholders for the Portsmouth City Park Master Plan project.
 This helped us determine the priorities and goals of Portsmouth residents, and how we can best utilize park space for future improvements.
-Using this feedback, we narrowed the selection down to two City Park master plans: Both plans share three main similarities:
+Using this feedback, we narrowed the selection down to three City Park master plans: All plans share three main similarities:

 - An enhanced entrance with new signage, landscaping, and simplified circulation

 - An improved waterfront treatment involving living shores, native vegetation, educational signage, and boardwalk/pier components

 - An extensive trail network for walking, running, and cycling